SaraKarim23/5BF-Internet-Programming-LAB_CSE-3532-Spring-2025/Smart_Recipe_Generator(5BF)/README.md

 ## 🚀 Key Features

 ### 👨‍🍳 For Users:
-- 🖼️ **Image to Recipe** – Upload an image of ingredients to receive a full recipe.
 - ✍️ **Text-Based Input** – Enter available ingredients or dish ideas to generate recipes.
 - 🧠 **AI-Generated Recipes** – OpenAI GPT suggests personalized, natural language instructions.
 - 💡 **Instant Suggestions** – Fast, real-time recipe generation with no reloads.